-Kyle Sausser is Growth and Partnerships Manager at Acorns, a leading saving and investing app.
+Kyle Sausser is Head of Partnership and Affiliate Marketing at Acorns, a leading saving and investing app.
 Tech sales and strategy consulting lured Kyle for the first decade of his career, but he later discovered entrepreneurship and helped launch an e-commerce DTC startup called Ready, Set, Food.
 Ever since, Kyle fell back in love with marketing and now tenaciously helps the up-and-coming make saving and investing easy, attainable, and automatic at Acorns.

 In your own words, tell us about the app(s) that you manage?

 Acorns is a financial wellness system that makes investing, saving, earning, and learning incredibly easy and automatic.
 We use behavioral psychology to help people build good financial habits, understand and grow their money, and ultimately take control of their financial future, all in the ‘background of life.’
 Acorns aims to get everyday people addicted to saving and investing and have it happen in a positive, effortless manner.

 How did you get started in mobile marketing?

 I worked in the same building as Acorns in 2016 and was enamored with their mission to help the up-and-coming financially.
 Fast forward four years, I ran into a friend from elementary school who was an engineering manager at Acorns.
 I was brought on to build an affiliate and partner marketing channel.
 However, my responsibilities have grown to mirror the evolving needs of the company.
 I also manage paid acquisition channels.